telerik/blazor-docs/_contentTemplates/common/dropdowns-virtualization.md

 * When the initially selected item/items are on a page different than the first one, opening the dropdown list will NOT scroll the list to the selected item.

 #end

+#remote-data-sample-intro
+This example showcases sample implementations of:

+* An async remote service that returns the data.
+It is mocked by a static class for this example, you can refactor as needed, and you can find examples of serializing it over the wire in <a href="https://github.com/telerik/blazor-ui/tree/master/grid/datasourcerequest-on-server" target="_blank">this collection of sample projects</a> for the grid component - the approach is identical.

+* An `OnRead` event handler that calls that service.

+* A `ValueMapper` that also calls the service.
+#end